ksurajsingh/ksurajsingh.github.io/fundamentals/lan/readme.md

 # TODO

 - [ ] add index in java
+- [ ] how are switch cases faster ?

 ## Java
 - [ ] All Data types
 - [ ] All builin methods